vespa-engine/documentation/en/tutorials/hybrid-search.md

 </pre>
 </div>

-This lists documents that have been judged for the query `PLAIN-2`.
+This lists documents judged for the query `PLAIN-2`.
 Notice line two, the MED-10 document is judged as very relevant with the grade 2 for the query PLAIN-2.
 This dataset has graded relevance judgments where a grade of 1 is less relevant than 2.
-Our task is to develop a ranking model that ranks all the highly relevant documents (grade 2) before the ones with grade 1.

 <pre>
 PLAIN-2 0 MED-2427 2